 You’ll also want to include a map that features your site location, using an embedded Google Map with a marker on your address.
-Make sure to include a step by step guide on how to get to your business using different mediums (by walk, car or public transport).
+Make sure to include a step-by-step guide on how to get to your business using different mediums (by walking, car or public transport).

-Note: It always helps to mention local elements like nearest bus stops, parking buildings or roads.
+Note: It always helps to mention local elements like the nearest bus stops, parking buildings or roads.